Used to welcome and impress guests, this was the largest and grandest room built by the 1st Duke.

 Built by the 6th Duke, the gallery contains one of the foremost early 19th century contemporary collections of sculpture.

-Download our digital guide to hear stories of Chatsworth's history and what makes it special, told by the people who work and live here.
+Rent a multi-media guide to hear stories of Chatsworth's history and collections, told by the people who work here.

 Our friendly and knowledgeable guides would also love to chat with you, or download our room cards in advance of your visit.

-The house has been passed down through 16 generations of the Cavendish family.
-Learn about the Cavendish family history.
+The house has been passed down through 16 generations of the Devonshire family.
+Learn about the Devonshire family history.

 At Chatsworth, we care for one of the largest and most significant private collections in Britain with works spanning 4,000 years.
 Learn about the the Devonshire Collections.